-- Yes, it is my belief that technology has come far enough that you are capable of printing your own photos.
-As long as I provide you hi-resolution print-ready files, it is just a matter of uploading the files to the lab and having them ship directly to you.
+- Yes, it is my belief that technology has come far enough that you can print your own, if you so choose.
+I believe that as long as I provide you hi-resolution print-ready files, it is just a matter of uploading the files to the lab, indicating quantity, and having them shipped directly to you.

 - Professional labs are now open to the public.
 In the past the only way you could acquire professional quality was through a professional photographer.
 This is no longer the case.
-I refer my clients to www.mpix.com and www.blackriverimaging.com because they are known for their quality and customer service.
-Plus, mostly importantly, they are Missouri businesses which support our local and state economy.
+I like to refer my clients to www.mpix.com and www.blackriverimaging.com because they are known for their quality and customer service.
+Plus, more importantly, they are Missouri businesses which support our local and state economy.

 Can I buy all of the photos on CD?

 - As technology has become more affordable with cheaper cameras, more people are willing to offer on-site photography at drastically reduced prices.
-Today most aspiring or novice photographers continue to offer "shoot and burn" services as a way to break into the business or build a portfolio.
-However, they quickly discover that all-in-one pricing limits growth and within a few years they either close their business or raise their prices.
+Today many aspiring or novice photographers offer "shoot and CD" services as a way to break into the business or build a portfolio.
+However, they quickly discover that all-in-one pricing limits growth.
+Within a few years, they either discontinue offering these services or close their business.